• Skip to primary navigation

 🍓 Best Fruits For Longer Lasting Tanghulu

-• Fruits with thicker skin like grapes are ideal for coating with sugar glass!
+• Fruits with thicker skin, like grapes, are ideal for coating with sugar glass!
 Candy-coated grapes will last around 4 days in an airtight container.

 • Humidity will affect this greatly!
-I have also experimented enough to know that my refrigerated tanghulu grapes may still look OK after refrigerating, but the glossy candy coating is actually sticky when serving.
+I have also experimented enough to know that my refrigerated tanghulu grapes may still look OK after refrigerating, but the glossy candy coating is sticky when serving.

 How long does tanghulu take to harden?

-Between 2 to 3 minutes for your candy coating to harden, depending on the temperature of your sugar syrup.
+It takes 2 to 3 minutes for your candy coating to harden, depending on the temperature of your sugar syrup.
 I like to boil my syrup until it reaches 300 degrees F (150 degrees C) rather than the upper end of the 'hard crack' stage for the syrup (which is 310 degrees F/154 degrees C).

 This lower temperature for the candy stage allows me an extra minute to coat my fruit, but also means the candy coating takes a moment longer to fully set.